Polikarpov I-5: Operational history

 Following the German Invasion of the Soviet Union in June 1941, the heavy losses of front-line aircraft endured by the VVS together with the disruption of aircraft production resulted in I-5s being removed from training units and returned to combat service as ground-attack aircraft or night bombers until early 1942.
 Some I-5s were used by the 605th and 606th Fighter Regiments (Istrebitel'nyye Aviatsionnyye Polki (IAP)) during the defence of Moscow as night bombers until re-equipping in February 1942.
 The 2nd Ground Attack Regiment (Shturmovoy Aviatsionnyi Polk (ShAP)) was raised in September 1941 in the Crimea from reservists and the Kachin Flying School.
 By 10 October thirty-two I-5s were on hand, although attrition had reduced them to sixteen serviceable.
 They were down to a total of a dozen aircraft by 18 October.
 They served until 1 February 1942 when the regiment was withdrawn for conversion to Ilyushin Il-2s and redesignated as the 766th ShAP.
 The 11th ShAP was raised by the Air Force of the Black Sea Fleet on 22 September 1941.
 On 18 October it mustered eighteen serviceable and fifteen unserviceable I-5s, although this was reduced to eleven serviceable and eight unserviceable aircraft by 7 November.
 It kept the I-5s in service until 1 February 1942 when the regiment was reorganized.

 Variants

 The I-5 was involved in tests of the Zveno project where a Tupolev TB-3 heavy bomber carried three I-5s as parasite fighters.
+All aircraft were piloted and all had their engines running in the hope that performance would be improved despite the added weight, and in fact performance of the TB-3 was minimally impacted by the addition of the parasite fighters.
 One I-5 was carried was on each wing and a third over the fuselage.
 Ramps were used to get the wing-mounted aircraft to their places, but the fuselage-mounted aircraft had to be lifted by hand.
-This was so cumbersome that they were generally used solely as an extra powerplant for the TB-3 later in the program.
+Mounting the I-5 in the center was so cumbersome that in at least one case it had its wings and control surfaces removed and was used solely as an extra powerplant for the TB-3 later in the program, leaving only the wing-mounted I-5s free to detach.
 The aircraft used in these trials used the longer landing gear with smaller tires originally used in the prototypes.

 A two-seat conversion trainer, designated the I-5UTI (Uchebno-Trenirovochnyy Istrebitel—Fighter Trainer), was built by one of the factories.
 Only about twenty are believed to have been built.
 The cockpit was moved back and a second one inserted in front of it.